 Renting with a Pet

-This won't apply to most students, but for those of you renting off-street housing who wish to keep a pet, the landlord must consider and cannot unreasonably refuse your request during a tenacny.
+For those of you renting off-street housing who wish to keep a pet, the landlord must consider and cannot unreasonably refuse your request during a tenancy.
 Please note that landlords can still reject applications from people with pets and can still advertise properties as “no pets”.

 Rent Increases